About the Students’ Union

 Societies - get involved, have fun

-You can join any of our diverse and vibrant societies.
-With over 200 societies and other student-run groups and services you can pursue your current passion or hobby, find a society or organisation specific to your degree such as languages, film and television, other cultures and countries such as America and Canada… or try something new?
+You can join any of the SU’s diverse and vibrant societies.
+With over 200 societies and other student-run groups and services you can pursue your current passion or hobby, find a society or organisation specific to your degree…or try something new?
 You might even want to start your own society.

 Become a course rep